umdfiresa2024/research-silver-rentals/README.md

 expansion of the silver line opened.
 As such, including the time since the expansion opened may help us better understand the silver line’s effects on rental prices.

+## References:

+Peng, Q., & Knaap, G. (2023).
+When and Where Do Home Values Increase in Response to Planned Light Rail Construction?. *Journal of Planning Education and Research*, 0739456X221133022.

+Peng, Q., Knaap, G. J., & Finio, N. (2024).
+Do Multifamily unit Rents Increase in Response to Light Rail in the Pre-service Period?.
+*International Regional Science Review*, 47(5-6), 566-590.